 - The Asset-Based LTC Solution- What if clients could have their cake and eat it too?
-Instead of being stale and earning little, why not leverage that $100,000 to $200,000 into an insurance product that could potentially double that amount in event of a LTC need, and if not used for that purpose a great enhanced tax free legacy for the kids.
+Instead of being stale and earning little, why not leverage that $100,000 to $200,000 into an insurance product that could potentially double that amount in event of a LTC need, and if not used for that purpose, a great enhanced tax free legacy for the kids.
 In addition to a death benefit, LTC living benefits on a life insurance policy can be derived for most products should a qualifying event occur.
 As your clients' personal situations change; i.e., marriage, birth of a child or job promotion, so will their life insurance needs.
 Care should be taken to ensure this product is suitable for their long-term life insurance needs.
 They should weigh any associated costs before making a purchase.
-Life insurance has fees and charges associated with it that include costs of insurance that vary with such characteristics of the insured as sex, health and age, and has additional charges for riders that customize a policy to fit their individual needs.
+Life insurance has fees and charges associated with it that include costs of insurance that vary with characteristics of the insured such as sex, health and age, and has additional charges for riders that customize a policy to fit their individual needs.

 - Life Insurance is the Legacy Tool- With the impact of the SECURE Act on the stretch of annuity death benefits, life insurance is an even more impactful tool.
 IRS required minimum distributions (RMD) or other monies in qualified accounts can be channeled into a product that can provide tax deferral, potential liquidity, and a death benefit that is income tax free.
-In other words, hypothetically if a 65-year old male dies tomorrow, the legacy could be 37 times the amount spent in the first year.
-If he lives to life expectancy the legacy would still be 1.5 times to total premiums paid and it would be tax free.1
+In other words, hypothetically if a 65-year-old male dies tomorrow, the legacy could be 37 times the amount spent in the first year.
+If he lives to life expectancy, the legacy would still be 1.5 times to total premiums paid and it would be tax free.1

 Don’t wait, do not hesitate.
 There are powerful client concerns that prospects have for the future even if they have recovered somewhat from recent market volatility.
 By asking the right questions regarding financial guarantees, financial professionals can pierce that veil of possibly unspoken concerns and offer solutions that truly fit with client needs and their risk profile.